 Insulin pens, which come prefilled, are rapidly becoming popular.
 They make it easier for diabetics to administer insulin, especially in situations such as at school or in a restaurant or office.
 Insulin pens are an especially good choice for children because they are self-contained and less cumbersome than insulin vials and syringes.

-Insulin Shot/Pen Doses
+Dose of Insulin Shot/Pen

 Your physician will calculate the initial dose of long-acting insulin and short-acting insulin for you.